aabbtree77/aabbtree77.github.io/about/about.md

 May 2000.

 My first job, at the CIS Lab in Finland (working with Jorma Laaksonen).
 During the first two weeks I wrote a parser which loaded UNIPEN data into Matlab structures.
-The code did not survive, but it was a simple use of fscanf to read data the way it was stored.
-The only useful research code that I ever wrote...
+The code did not survive, but it was a non-recursive use of fscanf to read data the way it was stored.

 <br>